Starting with the Hydrogen atom as an example,

 $$

-However, the above derivation with help of Milne's formula is too much of the good.
-If we restrict attention to the Atomic timeframe only, then the proof is reduced to a one-liner.
+However, the above derivation with help of Milne's formula is too much of a good thing.
+If we restrict attention to the Atomic timeframe only, then the proof is reduced to a one-liner by using (5) and (9) again.

 $$